Driving in Italy: All you Must Know Before you hit the road

 While some road signs in Italy have English translations, most are in Italian.
 So, tourists need to have a basic understanding of Italian road signs and traffic laws to avoid any confusion or potential accidents.

-Which side do you drive in Italy?
+Which side do you drive on in Italy?

 In Italy, as in most of Europe, you drive on the right-hand side of the road.
 This can be a significant adjustment for tourists coming from countries where driving on the left-hand side is the norm.